aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-text/hidden-text-block/_index.md

 ## Conclusion

 In this tutorial, you have learned how to create a hidden text block using the Aspose.PDF for .NET library.
 By following the step-by-step guide, you can generate a PDF document with a hidden text field that becomes visible when the mouse cursor hovers over a specific area.
 You can customize the appearance and behavior of the hidden text block according to your requirements.

+### FAQ's

+#### Q: What is the purpose of the "Hidden Text Block In PDF File" tutorial?

+A: The "Hidden Text Block In PDF File" tutorial explains how to create a hidden text block in a PDF file using the Aspose.PDF library for .NET.
+A hidden text block is a floating text that becomes visible when the mouse cursor hovers over a specific area.
+This tutorial provides a step-by-step guide using C# source code.

+#### Q: Why would I want to create a hidden text block in a PDF file?

+A: Creating a hidden text block can be useful for interactive PDF documents where you want to provide additional information or context that only becomes visible when a user hovers their mouse cursor over a designated area.

+#### Q: How do I set up the document directory?

+A: To set up the document directory:

+1. Replace `"YOUR DOCUMENT DIRECTORY"` in the `dataDir` variable with the path to the directory where you want to save the generated PDF file.

+#### Q: How do I create a sample document and add a text fragment to it?

+A: In the tutorial, you use the `Document` class to create a sample PDF document and add a text fragment.
+This text fragment serves as the trigger for displaying the hidden text block.

+#### Q: How do I find the text fragment that triggers the hidden text block?

+A: The tutorial demonstrates how to use a `TextFragmentAbsorber` object to find the text fragment that triggers the display of the hidden text block.
+It searches for a specific text string within the PDF document.

+#### Q: How do I create and customize the hidden text field?

+A: You create a `TextBoxField` object to represent the hidden text field.
+The tutorial provides code to set various properties such as position, value, appearance, and behavior of the hidden text field.

+#### Q: How do I create an invisible button associated with the hidden text block?

+A: An invisible button field is created using the `ButtonField` class.
+This button field is positioned on top of the trigger text fragment and has actions associated with mouse enter and exit events.
+These actions control the visibility of the hidden text block.

+#### Q: Can I customize the appearance of the hidden text block and the trigger area?

+A: Yes, you can customize various properties of both the hidden text field and the invisible button, including font, color, size, and positioning.

+#### Q: How do I save the modified document with the hidden text block?

+A: The tutorial demonstrates how to save the modified document using the `Save` method of the `Document` class.